CenturyLinkCloud/PublicKB/Servers/using-runner-to-configure-disks-on-bare-metal-servers.md

 * **Controller Personality** - Select the Controller Personality:
   - RAID-Mode (RAID-x)
   - HBA-Mode (JBOD)
-* **Partition/Format/Mount All Raw Disks** - Select whether or not you would like Runner to create a partition, format, and mount all *raw* disks, including ones not attached to the disk array controller.
+* **Partition/Format/Mount All Raw Disks** - Select whether you would like Runner to create a partition, format, and mount all raw disks, including ones not attached to the disk array controller.

   **Please note:** If HBA-Mode (JBOD) is selected, the following RAID option values will be ignored.